Butternut Squash Gnocchi

 - Serve with a dusting parmesan cheese is desired.

-*One 3 pound squash should produced about 4 cups of puree. *My dough was very sticky, but this is good.
+*One 3 pound squash should produce about 4 cups of puree. *My dough was very sticky, but this is good.
 Try to add as little flour as you can. *Adding the extra cheese in place of some flour is completely optional, but it does add nice flavor and remember, the less flour you use the better, lighter more pillowy you gnocchi will be.
 To Freeze Gnocchi: Place the pan of gnocchi covered in the freezer for a few hours.
 Transfer to a freezer bag.
 Do not thaw, just boil frozen until the gnocchi floats.

 Fall comfort foods, yum!